 Practical ways brands can embrace product placement

-Reaching out through social media requires a strategy to be in place first.
+Your outreach plan requires a strategy to be in place first.
 Brands must know their target audience to ensure they find the right social media platforms to place their products on.
 That knowledge of social media stretches to identifying the right influencers to put their name to your product, ensuring they have a significant following and that they really speak to your intended market.

 Reaching out to influencers via agencies